suhasgumma/Prolog/README.md

 # Prolog
-These are all the prolog programs I've written in semester IV as a part of AI Course.
+Prolog programs of semester IV --> part of AI Course.